apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 ### Before you start

 * Install KubeBlocks: You can install KubeBlocks by [Helm](./../../installation/install-with-helm/install-kubeblocks-with-helm.md).
-* Make sure the MongoDB add-on is enabled.
+* Make sure the MongoDB addon is enabled.

   ```bash
   kubectl get addons.extensions.kubeblocks.io mongodb